HR Entry-Level Jobs Guide: Roles, Salaries, and Strategies to Get Hired

 Human resources assistant

 As an assistant to the human resources manager, you'll have an opportunity to learn a lot about HR.
-Some skills necessary for this job include confidentiality and being organized and communicating well.
-Job duties you might have include:
+Some skills necessary for this job include confidentiality, being organized, and communicating well.
+Job duties you may have include:

 • Assisting with employee recruitment (posting job openings, pre-screening job applicants, and setting up interviews)